MrMikey59/Kindle-Book-List/Background.md

 # Background & Support Information

+Here are other GIT projects that relate to this project.
+I used them to collect query & item details related to the Kindle Cloud Reader.

-# AWS Account Required for these:
+# AWS Account Required:

 https://github.com/avinash/agathe (Python) - more Item details listed.